 There other common modes of erotic asphyxiation are suffocation, ligature strangulation, inhaling volatile solvents, drowning, chest compression by a heavy object or person, and crucifixion.

 A Tale of Two Euphorias

-Erotic asphyxaphilia connects two sources of euphoria: orgasm and hypoxia (lack of oxygen).
+Erotic asphyxiophilia connects two sources of euphoria: orgasm and hypoxia (lack of oxygen).
 Whenever you deprive the brain of sufficient oxygen, brain cells begin dying rapidly.
-This causes a series of biochemical reactions in aerobic and brain tissues, called the glutamate cascade.
+This rapid cell death causes a series of biochemical reactions in aerobic and brain tissues, called the glutamate cascade.
 The brain responds to this by releasing a receptor blocker to prevent glutamate uptake in the synaptic gap, which avoids glutamate overload and further brain cell loss.
-This receptor blocking partly causes the lucid, semi-hallucinogenic hypoxic state.
+This receptor blocking contributes to the lucid, semi-hallucinogenic hypoxic state.

 Swimmers, who have nearly drowned, say they felt elation before losing consciousness; this is hypoxic euphoria.
 Mountain climbers also experience hypoxic euphoria at high altitudes.
 However, this does not happen with hypoxia caused by sudden aircraft decompression, suggesting that low oxygen levels are not the sole source of hypoxic euphoria.
 Several studies investigated this and found connectivity-related neurochemical abnormalities.